kdaya001/study-buddy-flash-cards/README.md

   - [x] User stories – who are your users, what do they want, and why?
   - [x] Wireframes – sketches of major views / interfaces in your application
   - [x] Link to your pitch deck – documentation of your wireframes, user stories, and proposed architecture
-  - [ ] Descriptions of any unsolved problems or major hurdles you had to overcome
+  - [x] Descriptions of any unsolved problems or major hurdles you had to overcome

+---

+## Unsolved Problems/Major Hurdles:
+* Originally users were supposed to have the ability to select how many cards they wanted to view on the home page.
+Due to multiple bugs, a workaround was implemented so that users can select how many cards they want to view on load of that specific tag
+* Because of the use of free services (Heroku for hosting and Mongo Atlas for the database) the website loads a bit slow.
+This could be resolved by using different/paid services